LLM Compression by Block Removal with Constrained Binary Optimization

-meaning that if $x_i = 1$, the block is removed, otherwise it is retained.
 We are then left with the following constrained binary optimization problem:

-Here, $M$ denotes the number of blocks to be removed and $N$ the total number of blocks in the model.
-We further approximate the Hessian as~\cite{spall_05}
+Here, $M$ denotes the targeted number of blocks to be removed, and $N$ the total number of blocks in the model.
+We further approximate the $(N\times N)$ Hessian as~\cite{spall_05}

-where $\mathcal{A}$ is a matrix of per-sample gradients and $m$ is the number of samples.
+where $\mathcal{A}$ is a matrix of per-sample gradients, and $m$ is the number of samples.

-The number of feasible solutions scales as $\binom{N}{M}$, and the problem can be solved by brute force in many realistic scenarios.
-We emphasize that the computational complexity depends on both the total number of blocks and the number of blocks removed; consequently, the problem is tractable when either quantity is relatively small.
-More generally, the problem can be reformulated as a quadratic unconstrained binary optimization (QUBO) problem by introducing a penalty term, which allows it to be solved using highly optimized classical or quantum solvers~\cite{Farhi_14,Quinton_25,gurobi}.

-Lastly, we emphasize that a key strength of our method is that the Hessian only needs to be computed once, after which Eq.~\eqref{eq:cbo} can be solved for a variety of different values of $M$.
+Lastly, we note that that the Hessian only needs to be computed once, after which Eq.~\eqref{eq:cbo} can be solved for a variety of different values of $M$, and with various methods.